 Cospas-Sarsat has demonstrated that the detection and location of distress signals can be greatly facilitated by global monitoring based on low-altitude spacecraft in near-polar orbits.
-Complete coverage of the Earth, including the polar regions, can be achieved using simple emergency beacons operating on 406 MHz to signal a distress.
-With an older type of beacon operating at 121.5 MHz, the System coverage is not global as the detection of the distress depends on the availability of a ground receiving station in the satellite field of view at the same time it receives the beacon signal.
-The Cospas-Sarsat system of satellites in low Earth orbit (LEO) is also referred to as the Cospas-Sarsat LEOSAR System.
+Complete coverage of the Earth, including the Polar Regions, can be achieved using simple emergency beacons operating on 406 MHz to signal a distress.
+With an older type of beacon operating at 121.5 MHz, the System coverage was not global as the detection of the distress depended on the availability of a ground receiving station in the satellite field of view at the same time it receives the beacon signal.